quantastica/qps-api/README.md

 ```

-That will create a local configuration file where your API token will be stored.
+That will create a local configuration file where your API token will be stored for future use.

 **Now you are ready to use QPS API.**

-**Example:** find circuit from initial/final vector pairs using Quantum Algorithm Generator
+**Quick start example:** find circuit from initial/final vector pairs using Quantum Algorithm Generator

 ```python